kumarshantanu/dime/README.md

 ### Example

 Consider a contrived order posting implementation with a decoupled design as shown below.
-You are supposed to write code in a similar fashion (with metadata tags) in your application for automatic injection.
+The example code below declares the dependencies across functions (with metadata tags) for automatic dependency injection.

 #### Annotated functions